Axis powers: Spain

-Caudillo Francisco Franco's Spanish State gave moral, economic, and military assistance to the Axis powers, while nominally maintaining neutrality.
+Francisco Franco's dictatorship gave moral, economic, and military assistance to the Axis powers while nominally maintaining neutrality.
 Franco described Spain as a member of the Axis and signed the Anti-Comintern Pact in 1941 with Hitler and Mussolini.
 Members of the ruling Falange party in Spain held irredentist designs on Gibraltar.
 Falangists also supported Spanish colonial acquisition of the Tangier International Zone, French Morocco and northwestern French Algeria.
 In addition, Spain held ambitions on former Spanish colonies in Latin America.
-In June 1940 the Spanish government approached Germany to propose an alliance in exchange for Germany recognizing Spain's territorial aims: the annexation of the Oran Province of Algeria, the incorporation of all Morocco, the extension of Spanish Sahara southward to the twentieth parallel, and the incorporation of French Cameroons into Spanish Guinea.
+In June 1940 the Spanish government approached Germany to propose an alliance in exchange for Germany recognizing Spain's territorial aims: the annexation of the Oran Province of Algeria, the incorporation of all of Morocco, the extension of Spanish Sahara southward to the twentieth parallel, and the incorporation of French Cameroons into Spanish Guinea.
 Spain invaded and occupied the Tangier International Zone, maintaining its occupation until 1945.
 The occupation caused a dispute between Britain and Spain in November 1940; Spain conceded to protect British rights in the area and promised not to fortify the area.
 The Spanish government secretly held expansionist plans towards Portugal that it made known to the German government.
 In a communiqué with Germany on 26 May 1942, Franco declared that Portugal should be annexed into Spain.

 Franco had previously won the Spanish Civil War with the help of Nazi Germany and Fascist Italy.
 Both were eager to establish another fascist state in Europe.
 Spain owed Germany over $212 million for supplies of matériel during the Spanish Civil War, and Italian Corpo Truppe Volontarie combat troops had actually fought in Spain on the side of Franco's Nationalists.

 When Germany invaded the Soviet Union in 1941, Franco immediately offered to form a unit of military volunteers to join the invasion.
-This was accepted by Hitler and, within two weeks, there were more than enough volunteers to form a division – the Blue Division (División Azul) under General Agustín Muñoz Grandes.
+This was accepted by Hitler and within two weeks there were more than enough volunteers to form the Blue Division (División Azul) under General Agustín Muñoz Grandes.

 The possibility of Spanish intervention in World War II was of concern to the United States, which investigated the activities of Spain's ruling Falange Espanola Tradicionalista y de las JONS in Latin America, especially Puerto Rico, where pro-Falange and pro-Franco sentiment was high, even amongst the ruling upper classes.
 The Falangists promoted the idea of supporting Spain's former colonies in fighting against American domination.
 Prior to the outbreak of war, support for Franco and the Falange was high in the Philippines.
 The Falange Exterior, the international department of the Falange, collaborated with Japanese forces against the United States Armed Forces and the Philippine Commonwealth Army in the Philippines through the Philippine Falange.

-Bilateral Pacts with the Axis Powers
+Bilateral pacts with the Axis powers

 Some countries colluded with Germany, Italy, and Japan without signing either the Anti-Comintern Pact, or the Tripartite Pact.
 In some cases these bilateral agreements were formalised, in other cases it was less formal.
-Some of these countries were puppet states established by the Axis Powers themselves.
+Some of these countries were puppet states established by the Axis powers themselves.